heiglandreas/password/README.md

 ## Installation

-THis is best installed using composer like this:
+This is best installed using composer like this:

 ```bash
 composer require org_heigl/password